 Be willing to work long hours.
 At a startup, everyone must be willing to do whatever needs to be done to make the enterprise work.

 Pitching skills.
 If you start your own venture, at some point you’ll likely have to pitch investors.
-For a good beginner’s guide to pitching, visit StartUp Hoyas.
+Visit StartUp Hoyas to see their beginner’s guide to pitching.

 Entrepreneurship at Georgetown

 Undergraduate courses -- Take classes such as Foundations of Entrepreneurship, Launching the Venture, Social Entrepreneurship, or e-commerce.
-Learn more at StartUp Hoyas.
+Learn more about entrepreneurship courses at StartUp Hoyas.

 Become an Entrepreneurship Fellow

 If you are a sophomore, you may apply to the Entrepreneurship Fellowship program.